berkes/mobile/README.md

 The switching and redirection logic is kept as simple and predictable as possible.
 This to avoid any edge-cases and weird bugs.

-* Varnish-header `X-devise` dictates what profile _should_ be activated;
+* Varnish-header `X-Devise` dictates what profile _should_ be activated;
   regardless of the url the user is on.
-* The url the user _is_ on, is compared to the url the user _should be_ on, according to the profile given with the `X-devise`-header.
+* The url the user _is_ on, is compared to the url the user _should be_ on, according to the profile given with the `X-Devise`-header.
   * If they do not match, the user is redirected.
   * If they match, the theme for the profile will be activated.